-In a Spanish I, students learn the basic prepositions after learning the verb “estar” and the rules for its use.
+In a Spanish I, students learn the basic prepositions after learning the verb “estar" and the rules for its use.
 This provides a great opportunity to practice this verb while presenting new material.
 In a language class previous grammatical concepts are always recycled.
 You are constantly building on prior knowledge.
-There are some great activities to practice and reinforce the use of “estar” with prepositions.
+There are some great activities to practice and reinforce the use of “estar"--to be--with prepositions.

-Before I present the basic Spanish prepositions I will review “estar” with the class.
-I will have students conjugate the verb and we will form some example sentences.
-We will also talk about the uses of the verb and the differences between “ser” and “estar” when expressing the English verb “to be”.
-Once the students feel comfortable with how the verb is conjugated, and when it is used, I will write the prepositions on the board.
-As with any new vocabulary, I will model how the words are pronounced and the students will practice saying them.
-At that point I will ask the class why we should use “estar” with prepositions instead of “ser”.
-We will come to the conclusion that “estar” is used to describe location.The class already knows the rules of when to use “estar”.
+Before I present the basic Spanish prepositions, I first review “estar" with the class.
+I have students conjugate the verb and we form some example sentences.
+We also talk about the uses of the verb and the differences between “ser" and “estar" when expressing the English verb “to be".
+Once the students feel comfortable with how the verb is conjugated, and when it is used, I write the prepositions on the board.
+As with any new vocabulary, I model how the words are pronounced and the students practice saying them.
+At that point I ask the class why we should use “estar" with prepositions instead of “ser".
+We come to the conclusion that “estar" is used to describe location.The class already knows the rules of when to use “estar".

 Using “estar" with prepositions is a topic in Spanish that most students can pick up pretty quickly.
 The hardest part tends to be memorizing the different prepositions.
 As with any other vocabulary in Spanish, this is done through practice and repetition.
 Using this activity helps students enjoy the memorization process.